mihirpathak97/audius/docs/build-instructions/mac.md

-# Build Instructions For Windows
+# Build Instructions For MacOS

 **NOTE**: if you do not use `yarn`, just substitute the commands with `npm`.